 If you are purchasing a vehicle, knowing that it will be used for towing, opt for the tow package.
 By choosing this option, the vehicle will likely come with a hitch, trailer wiring, and upgraded transmission cooling.
 Certain vehicles will also come with more durable batteries, brakes, and alternators.
 If you are using a tow vehicle that is better equipped for towing, you are likely to have a smoother, safer ride.

 5. Avoid Sudden Movements

-Slamming on your brakes, letting off the throttle suddenly, or overcorrecting your steering means you’re just asking for trouble.
-The stability of your vehicle can have a direct impact on the stability of your trailer.
+Avoid slamming on the brakes, abruptly letting off the gas, or overcorrecting the steering.
+These maneuvers will cause the trailer to sway and possibly lose control, potentially resulting in a jackknife.
+Your vehicle’s stability might have a direct impact on your trailer’s stability.
 So to avoid these sudden movements, leave plenty of space between you and other vehicles, plan turns in advance, take your time during lane changes, and allow yourself plenty of time for travel, so you never have to be in a rush.

 6. Drive Slower Than Usual

 This might be one of the most challenging pieces of advice for some to follow.
 Once you are on the open road, it can be easy to let your foot get a little heavy, and you don’t notice it until your trailer starts to sway.
 By then, it is too late.
 Knowing this ahead of time, you should plan to travel at a slower pace and give yourself the additional time you need to get to your destination safely.
 Trailer sway is more likely to occur at higher speeds.